Want to incorporate The House With a Clock In Its Walls lesson plans into your learning and an awesome theme lesson?

 I probably read it around second or third grade and I do remember it being a little scary.

 So, if you have sensitive 8-year-olds, you may want to wait until they’re a little older to tackles this read.

 (My sensitive daughter is 10 years old and it’s still a toss up if she’s going to like this book.)

 So, what is The House With A Clock In Its Walls book all about?

 When Lewis Barnavelt, an orphan. comes to stay with his uncle Jonathan, he expects to meet an ordinary person.
 But he is wrong.
 Uncle Jonathan and his next-door neighbor, Mrs. Zimmermann, are both magicians!
 Lewis is thrilled.
 At first, watching magic is enough.
 Then Lewis experiments with magic himself and unknowingly resurrects the former owner of the house: a woman named Serenna Izard.
 It seems that Serenna and her husband built a timepiece into the walls–a clock that could obliterate humankind.
 And only the Barnavelts can stop it!

-TIP: You can download The House With A Clock In Its Walls pdf for free if you want to check it out before you order the book!
+You can download The House With A Clock In Its Walls pdf for free if you want to check it out before you order the book or see the movie.

 Anytime I can create an interesting learning unit around a book and then end it with a movie you can learn from, it’s a win (in my book).

 (I love being able to compare/contrast the book and movie versions, too!)